jeeson-k/jeeson-k/README.md

 - 👋 Hi, I’m @jeeson
 - 👀 I’m an electronics and communication engineer
-- 🌱 I’m currently learning web development, app development, software developer
+- 🌱 I’m currently an engineering graduate who worked as a Software Engineer with work experience in UPCC,4G stack,5G NSA,SA.
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me?? contact me on email jk.jeeson@gmail.com